Septic System Evaluations in Keene, NH

 In some cases, the tank is partially filled with gravel or pebbles to help speed up the process.
 Once the tank is full, the contents must be pumped out regularly.
 This helps prevent overflow during heavy rains.

 It is important to inspect your septic tank annually.
-Septic system evaluation includes checking for leaks, cracks, general wear and tear, and any damage to your tank.
-Regular checkups help prevent expensive repairs later on.
+A septic system evaluation includes checking for leaks, cracks, general wear and tear, and damage to the tank.
+Regular checkups help prevent expensive repairs later.

 Septic systems are complex pieces of equipment that require regular maintenance to work properly.
 Here are some tips to keep your septic system working well.